lukawski-adrian/payment-simulator/readme.md

 ### Payment flow overview

-`payment flow` designed according to `chain of responsibility` design pattern. `TransactionRequest` is passed into chain of independent `TransactionHandler`s.
+Main `payment flow` designed according to `chain of responsibility` design pattern. `TransactionRequest` is passed into chain of independent `TransactionHandler`s.

 Assumptions:

 - every transaction is traceable via set of `PaymentTransactionEvent`
 - every `TransactionHandler` is responsible for specific isolated part of the `payment flow`
-- every `TransactionHandler` decides if given request will be passed to the next handler or proceeding will be finished at the moment
+- every `TransactionHandler` decides if the given request will be passed to the next handler or proceeding will be finished at the moment
 - every `TransactionHandler` executes idempotent operations (safe in case of re-execution)
-- in case of system failure at any step `payment flow` will be retried 3 times for given request
+- in case of system failure at any step `payment flow` will be retried 3 times for the given request
-- in case of failed recovery after retries as a fallback transaction will be reported (transaction event with type `REPORT` will be stored)
+- in case of failed disaster recovery after retries as a fallback transaction will be reported (transaction event with type `REPORT` will be stored)
 - `GuardTransactionHandler` verifies in `paralell` arbitrary number of checks (at the moment as an example there are two mocked
   guards: `FraudDetectionGuard` and `ComplianceGuard`)
-- in case of any transaction check fail transaction will be blocked (transaction event with type `BLOCK` will be stored)
+- in case when any of transaction checks fail transaction will be blocked (transaction event with type `BLOCK` will be stored)
 - at the moment application considered as internal service (minimal input data validation)

 ### Simplified payment flow overview